April 2, 2026

 In contrast, places like large restaurants with high ceilings and multiple areas need a strategy that contemplates the different atmospheres within the same establishment.
 A terrace with lots of background noise may need more present music, while indoors with good acoustics can opt for something more sophisticated.
 Dividing audio into zones is ideal to adjust music and volume independently.

-- For spaces under 50 m²: usually 2 to 4 speakers are enough.
+- Under 50 m²: 2 to 4 speakers are usually enough

-- From 100 m² upwards (especially in restaurants with multiple areas or ambiences): it’s best to work with a zoned system to control sound independently.
+- 100 m² and above (especially with multiple areas or ambiences): work with a zoned system to control sound independently

 Ceiling height also matters.
-In high ceilings, speakers must be strategically placed to avoid loss of definition and maintain a balanced atmosphere.
+In rooms with high ceilings, speakers must be strategically placed to avoid loss of definition and maintain a balanced atmosphere.
+Position them above aisles or between tables rather than directly overhead; this creates a smoother "wash" of sound across the space.

-Equipment quality is another key factor for your in-store music.
-It’s better to invest in professional speakers that ensure sound fidelity and durability, especially if they’ll run many hours per day.
+Equipment quality is another key factor.
+It's better to invest in professional speakers that ensure sound fidelity and durability, especially if they'll run many hours per day.
+The good news is that Brandtrack works with your existing sound system, no proprietary hardware required.
+Setup takes under 5 minutes.

 Beyond the equipment, there are overlooked factors that are equally or even more important:

-- Music curation: The soundtrack must align with the cuisine, schedule, and target audience.
+Music curation is the foundation.
+The soundtrack must align with the cuisine, schedule, and target audience.
 A generic playlist without strategy can ruin an excellent dining experience.
+Brandtrack offers 250+ pre-curated playlists by business type and genre, plus AI-powered Smart Playlists that adapt in real time to customer traffic, time of day, and weather, so the music always matches the moment.

-- Smooth transitions: Abrupt changes between styles or songs can create emotional dissonance.
-Ideally, music should flow organically and be as homogeneous as it can be.
+Smooth transitions matter more than most restaurateurs think.
+Abrupt changes between styles or songs create emotional dissonance.
+Ideally, music should flow organically and feel as homogeneous as possible.

-- Proper volume: It should allow conversation without effort.
-If people need to raise their voices, it’s too loud.
+Proper volume should allow conversation without effort.
+If people need to raise their voices, it's too loud.
+Most restaurants aim for 60–70 dB, enough for atmosphere, quiet enough for conversation.
+Fine dining tends toward the low end; casual venues can push slightly higher.

-- Adaptation to different times of day is also important.
-A brunch doesn’t sound like an intimate dinner.
-Music should accompany that transition.
+Adaptation to different times of day is essential.
+A brunch doesn't sound like an intimate dinner.
+Music should accompany that transition seamlessly.
+Smart Playlists handle this automatically, shifting the energy as the day evolves with no manual intervention needed.

 A well-implemented sound system can radically improve customer experience, but installing good speakers is not enough.
 The key lies in how music is managed: what plays, when, at what volume, and in which zone.

-Today, there are technological solutions that allow you to schedule music, monitor what’s playing in real time, make automatic adjustments based on foot traffic, or even change playlists remotely.
-These tools not only guarantee sonic coherence but also provide operational efficiency and control over one of the venue’s most important assets: its atmosphere.
+Today, platforms like Brandtrack allow you to schedule music, monitor what's playing in real time, make automatic adjustments based on foot traffic, and change playlists remotely across all your locations.
+Role-based permissions ensure staff can't override the brand's music strategy, while real-time monitoring alerts you if a player goes offline.
+These tools don't just guarantee sonic coherence; they provide operational efficiency and control over one of the venue's most important assets: its atmosphere.